aloncarmel/multiplayerjs/README.md

 * Commenting on page, comment saved based on X,Y where the user has add the comment with simple textbox
 * Added connected users (Random username and color generated) to the bottom right side whenever a user joins page

+## How to get start?
+* Add the required libraries mentioned below
+* Add the multiplayer.js to your page
+* Initialize the library using multiplayer.init(), thats it!

 ## Requirements
 * Active public firebase account and base url open for anonymous write event
 * Firebase SDK loaded on page succesfully